mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 Moreover there is no guarantee that a shutdown hook will be called by JVM at all.

-At the time of writing this blog post the only confirmed way to shutdown gracefully Spark Streaming application on YARN is to notify somehow the application about planned shutdown, and then stop streaming context programmatically (but not from shutdown hook).
+At the time of writing this blog post the only confirmed way to shutdown gracefully Spark Streaming application on YARN is to notifying somehow the application about planned shutdown, and then stop streaming context programmatically (but not from shutdown hook).
 Command ```yarn application -kill``` should be used only as a last resort if notified application did not stop after defined timeout.

 The application can be notified about planned shutdown using marker file on HDFS (the easiest way),